hungryram/denisefernander/content/about.md

 title_tag = "How to go from tired and stress to being a successful mompreneur."

 +++
-Nine years ago, I was burning the candle at both ends as a was a wife, mom, working full-time, had a home business I was trying to grow and everything else in between.
+Eleven years ago, I was burning the candle at both ends as a was a wife, mom, working full-time, had a home business I was trying to grow and everything else in between.
 In other words, I was stressed out, exhausted, sick, mentally foggy, and nearly dead!

 One of my doctors said he didn’t expect that I’d survive another 12 months after meeting him.
 Needless to say I was also STRUGGLING to get clear about my business and about my life.
 Young, married with a beautiful 8 year old son and 17 year old stepson, I knew I needed to hit the refresh button on my life.
 There was NO way this was going to be it for me.